faizanbashir/observability-playground/README.md

 data:
   apiSecret: V2hhdFRoZVBhZ2VyRHV0eQ==
 ```

-I have not used PagerDuty with Alertmanager before.
-But I have done integrations for OpsGenie and ServiceNow.

 ### Pre-requisites
 1. These scripts have been developed and tested in a MacBook Pro OS Monterey (v12.1).
 I have not tested these scripts on Windows on Linux machines.
 Although the scripts should run on Linux machines with the exception of the installation of the `kubectl` utility which might have to be installed in a different bin path.